19 Tech Products That’ll Make DIYers Drool

 Surge Protection is Cheap Insurance

-There's a bunch of surge protectors to choose from at home centers these days, and they're more affordable than ever.
+There’s a bunch of surge protectors to choose from at home centers these days, and they’re more affordable than ever.
 The six-outlet model shown here, made by Defiant, is available at The Home Depot.
-It's so inexpensive, there's no reason not to install them throughout the whole house.
-And don't forget about your larger appliances.
-Today's washers, dryers and refrigerators have electronic circuit boards that can be destroyed by surges.
+It’s so inexpensive, there’s no reason not to install them throughout the whole house.
+And don’t forget about your larger appliances.
+Today’s washers, dryers and refrigerators have electronic circuit boards that can be destroyed by surges.
+Want to take it a step further?
+Install a whole-house surge protector.

 ION has solved that little problem with its Tough Sounds Hearing Protection Headphones with Bluetooth & Radio.
 Now, while mowing the lawn or running a chain saw, you can tap into your Bluetooth-equipped device and listen to your own tunes or a podcast.
 These headphones have a built-in rechargeable battery that lasts up to 20 hours per charge.
+This is how to choose the best hearing protection for your home shop.